-In the past, COPD was viewed as a " In the past, COPD was viewed as a disease largely characterized by breathlessness.
-A simple measure of breathlessness such as the Modified British Medical Research Council (mMRC) Questionnaire 46 (Table 2.5) was considered adequate for assessment of symptoms, as the mMRC relates well to other measures of health status47 and predicts future mortality risk.^{48,49} mMRC Grade 0.
-I only get breathless with strenuous exercise. mMRC Grade 1. get short of breath when hurrying on the level or walking up a slight hill. mMRC Grade 2.
+In the past, COPD was viewed as a disease largely characterized by breathlessness.
+A simple measure of breathlessness such as the Modified British Medical Research Council (mMRC) Questionnaire49 (Table 2.5) was considered adequate for assessment of symptoms, as the mMRC relates well to other measures of health status50 and predicts future mortality risk.^{51,52}

+PLEASE TICK IN THE BOX THAT APPLIES TO YOU ONE BOX ONLY Grades 0 - 4 mMRC Grade 0.
+I only get breathless with strenuous exercise. mMRC Grade 1.
+I get short of breath when hurrying on the level or walking up a slight hill. mMRC Grade 2.
 I walk slower than people of the same age on the level because of breathlessness, or I have to stop for breath when walking on my own pace on the level. mMRC Grade 3.
 I stop for breath after walking about 100 meters or after a few minutes on the level. mMRC Grade 4.
-I am too breathless to leave the house or I am breathless when dressing or undressing.
+I am too breathless to leave the house or I am breathless when dressing or undressing. ^a Fletcher CM.
+BMJ 196 TABLE 2.5 50; 2: 1662.